-A president and vice president are elected every year during the special reorganization meeting which is held on the first Monday in December.
+A president and vice president are elected every year during the reorganization meeting which is held during the first week in December.
 Any newly elected members also take office at that time.
 The secretary is elected once every four years, and the treasurer is elected annually.
 These officers may also be members of the board but often are not, especially in large districts.
-The current secretary and treasurer, who are district employees, do not receive any pay for their positions.
-A recording secretary, who is paid, takes the minutes of each meeting and provides them for approval at the next meeting.

 When and where are meetings held?

 Meetings are held on the second and fourth Tuesday of the month except for July, August, November, and December.
 During the months of July, August, November, and December, the Board meets once, and the December Reorganization School Board Meeting occurs during the first week of December.
 Meetings are held at the Central Bucks Educational Services Center at 16 Welden Drive in Doylestown.
 All meetings start at 7:30 p.m.